 Ralph was an instrumental figure in recruiting and player development with the Huskies.
 She mentored standouts like Paige Bueckers, who in 2020-21 became the first freshman to sweep the major national player-of-the-year awards: the Naismith Trophy, Associated Press Player of the Year, USBWA National Player of the Year, Lieberman Award and Wooden Award.

-Ralph has also worked with 21 WNBA draft picks, including nine top-five picks and three No. 1 overall selections – Tina Charles, Maya Moore and Breanna Stewart.
+In all, Ralph worked with 21 WNBA draft picks at UConn, including nine top-five picks and three No. 1 overall selections: Tina Charles, Maya Moore and Breanna Stewart.

-Prior to returning to UConn, Ralph spent five seasons at Pittsburgh from 2003-08.
-With the Panthers, she was key in the program’s unprecedented success, helping the Panthers go from single-digit wins to at least 22 victories each of her last three seasons while advancing to the Sweet 16 for the first time in program history in 2008.
+Prior to returning to UConn as an assistant, Ralph spent five seasons at the University of Pittsburgh from 2003-08.
+She was instrumental in a period of unprecedented success, helping the Panthers improve from single-digit victories to at least 22 victories in each of her final three seasons.
+Pitt also reached the Sweet 16 for the first time in program history in 2008.

-After her collegiate career, Ralph was selected in the 2001 WNBA Draft by the Utah Starzz, but was unable to compete due to a knee injury.
+Ralph was selected by the Utah Starzz in the 2001 WNBA Draft, but was unable to pursue a professional career due to a knee injury.

 Ralph and her husband, Tom Garrick, have one daughter, Maysen.
-Garrick has served as the head coach of the UMass Lowell women’s basketball program since 2018 and previously spent time at Vanderbilt as an assistant with the program from 2009-15.
+Currently a member of the Vanderbilt coaching staff, Garrick served as head coach of the UMass-Lowell women’s basketball program from 2018-21 and previously served as a Vanderbilt assistant from 2009-15.